All ingredients are individually packaged, but our central facility

 consult a health professional to decide if our meals are safe for

-Bring some fancy French into your life with this delightfully herbed sauced, mounted with rich butter, that melds to the chicken like it was born to adorn it.
+Bring some fancy French into your life with this delightful herb sauce, mounted with rich butter, that melds to the chicken like it was born to adorn it.
 (Which it was!)
-Brown sugar carrots add a special brand of magic to these proceedings, sweet magic.
+Brown sugar carrots add a special brand of sweet magic to these proceedings.
 Or should we say "douce magie?"
 Tip: This recipe has a shallot, which sometimes is rough to mince.
 Easiest way to mince shallot?
 Make thin slices lengthwise, then slices across, resulting in minced shallot.

 Due to our just-in-time sourcing model, we may have to send you a